 Field Trips

-Optional add-on: $75 per person plus GST
+Open to the Public: $75 per person plus GST

-We will be hosting three individual field trips on Wednesday, May 17th, 2023 as part of our goal to highlight and celebrate the work of local food organizations.
+We will be hosting two individual field trips on Wednesday, May 17th, 2023 as part of our goal to highlight and celebrate the work of local food organizations.
 These field trips will showcase outstanding initiatives across Greater Vancouver and Squamish areas and will provide a fantastic opportunity for hands-on learning and engagement.
-These field trips are an optional add-on to the conference and registration is based on a first-come, first-serve basis.

 Each field trip will include multiple location visits, a lunch, and transportation via chartered school buses in the ticket cost.
 Each field trip will take between five to seven hours to complete, with buses leaving in the morning between 8:00 am and 10:00 am from within the Metro Vancouver Area, and returning to the same location for drop off that afternoon between 3:00 pm and 5:00 pm.